-Recommendation 12.3 COMPLIANT Identify the company's Chief Audit The Chief Audit Executive is Ms. Alona 1.
-Company has a qualified Chief Audit COMPLIANT Identify the company's Chief Audit The Chief Audit Executive is Ms. Alona Executive (CAE) appointed by the Board.
-Executive (CAE) and provide information Gison.
-Her responsibility is to monitor Company has in place an independent internal audit COMPLIANT Disclose if the internal audit is in-house or outsourced.
+1. Company has a governance process on II COMPLIANT Provide information on IT governance The company has an IT governance issues including disruption, cyber security, and disaster recovery, to ensure that all key risks are identified, managed and reported to the board. process disruption, there is an immediate troubleshoot to the company's servers/systems as well as assist and inform the users.
+For disaster recovery, the IT department of the company has a daily back-up using Net back-up and a High Availability Disaster Recovery (HADR) which is located at PLDT E-Vitro in Pasig to avoid any data loss.
+For the company email, Equicom is a third-party service provider for troubleshooting and data security for all the emails.
+For any cyber-related issues there are web protection and security protection protection cation to every of the company to remailicious website Recommendation 12.2 1.
+Company has in place an independent internal audit function that provides an independent and objective assurance, and consulting services designed to add value and improve the company's operations.
+COMPLIANT Disclose if the internal audit is in-house or outsourced.
 If outsourced, identify external firm.
-The internal audit is in-house or outsourced, identify independent and objective assurance, and consulting services designed to add value and improve the company's operations.
 The internal audit is in-house.
-The internal audit is in-house.
-For any cyber-related issues there are web protection and security application to every computer issued by the company to restrict and avoid any malicious websites.
-Ipplicatil Recommendation 12.1 COMPLIANT .
-Company has a governance process on IT issues including disruption, cyber security, and disaster recovery, to ensure that all key risks are identified, managed and reported to the board.
-COMPLIANT Provide information on IT governance process The company has an IT governance process providing that for any disruption, there is an immediate troubleshoot to the company's servers/systems as well as assist and inform the users.
-For disaster recovery, the IT department of the company has a daily back-up using Net backup and a High Availability Disaster Recovery (HADR) which is locaved at PLDTE-Vitro in Pasig to avoid any data loss.
-For third- party service provider for troubleshooting and data security for all the emails.

-MM shall establish a separate, effective enterprise risk management function to identify, assess and monitor key risk exposures.
+Recommendation 12.3 Company has a qualified Chief Audit Executive (CAE) appointed by the Board.
+COMPLIANT Identify the company's Chief Audit Executive (CAE) and provide information The Chief Audit Executive is Ms. Alona Gison.
+Her responsibility is to monitor of MerryMart Consumer Corp., provides: "Enterprise Management System MM shall establish a separate, effective enterprise risk management function to identify, assess and monitor key risk exposures.
 The risk management function involves the following activities, among others: a.
 Defining a risk management strategy; b.
-Identifying and analyzing key risk exposures relating to economic, environmental, The Code of Corporate Governance of MerryMart Consumer Corp., provides: "Enterprise Management System Provide information on company's risk management function.
-COMPLIANT Recommendation 12.4 1.
-Company has a separate risk management function to identify, assess and monitor key risk exposures.
-The qualified independent executive is Ms. Alona Gison.
+Identifying and analyzing key risk exposures relating to economic, environmental, management function. management function to identify, assess and monitor key risk exposures.
+The Code of Company of Company Drovide information on company to take COMBILANT Recommendation 12.4 The qualified independent executive is Ms. Alona Gison.
 Identify qualified independent executive or senior management personnel, if applicable.
-COMPLIANT In case of a fully outsourced internal audit activity, a qualified independent executive or senior management personnel is assigned the responsibility for managing the fully outsourced internal audit activity. physical and information assets.
-COMPLIANT CAE oversees and is responsible for the internal audit activity of the organization, including that portion that is outsourced to a third party service provider. and evaluate the adequacy of effectiveness of the company's internal control system, integrity of financial reporting and security of on or reference to a document containing his/her responsibilities.
+COMPLIANT 3.
+In case of a fully outsourced internal audit activity, a qualified independent executive or senior management personnel is assigned the responsibility for managing the fully outsourced internal audit activity. physical and information assets.
+COMPLIANT CAE oversees and is responsible for the internal audit activity of the organization, including that portion that is outsourced to a third party service provider. and evaluate the adequacy of effectiveness of the company's internal control system, integrity of financial reporting, and security of on or reference to a document containing his/her responsibilities.